COVID-19: 50 thousand doses of Pfizer arrive today and 1.2 million of AstraZeneca by end of May (03.03.2021)

 “I used to work cleaning farming ditches for watering in Huarmey, which is near Lima .
 But when all this started I had to come back.
 My wife is very scared that something can happen to me being far away.
 But the problem here is that I can not work, it is worrying because we need food and we are running out of money.
 Here in the farm we try to eat whatever to pass the days.
 My wife doesn’t want me to travel But I need to work for my family.”

 “We live in the countryside and luckily in this area there are no problems with the virus.
-We can eat whatever, here in the farm there is always something we can eat, it is not like in Chiclayo.
-Tell the doctors we are safe, in our community we have not heard about cases with the virus.
+We can eat whatever, here in the farm there is always something we can eat, it is not like in Chiclayo… one problem we have is with the cell signal – the signal is interrupted all the time.”